 The pain of losing someone can stay with us for a long time.
 GriefShare was created to offer a friendly, caring group of people to walk alongside you through one of life’s most difficult experiences.
 You do not have to go through the grieving process alone, GriefShare provides seminars and (virtual) support groups led by people who understand what you are going through and want to help.
 You’ll gain access to valuable GriefShare resources to help you recover from your loss and look forward to rebuilding your life.

 There are thousands of GriefShare recovery support group meetings throughout the country.
-Click here for a local meeting, which takes place online every Monday from 6:30 – 7:30PM (or search for a meeting on a different date/time).
+Click here to find a meeting in your local area.

 meQ Program Validation Studies: